hawaiidatascience/pandas_data_wrangling/README.md

 ## Module Competencies

-4.0  Use python the pandas python libraries and alias..
+4.0  Use python the pandas python libraries and alias.

 4.1  Read a text file using pandas and output a new file.

 4.2  Subset data and execute vectorized arithmetic operations using pandas.

 4.3  Subset and sort data by index or values and plot data with the pyplot library.

-4.4  Manipulate string data values and identify, filter and fill missing data using pandas 4.5  Split, group, aggregate, filter and transform data using pandas.
+4.4  Manipulate string data values and identify, filter and fill missing data using pandas

+4.5  Split, group, aggregate, filter and transform data using pandas.

 4.6  Merge and concatenate data using pandas.

 ## Getting Started